 Getting to Volos

-I have lived in Greece for the last three and a half years and have travelled the country extensively.
+I have lived in Greece for the last four years and have travelled the country extensively.
 I am happy to assist you in planning your trip to Greece if you need any tips or advice.

 Please don’t hesitate to reach out to me if you need anything when visiting Volos Greece.
 Safe travels!